OssieLin/dsa_prep/notes.md

 - the following notes are taken from the Algorithms Lab offered by NTU information training system

 ## Array
-- Why is the first element of arrays starting from the array index 0? <br/>
+- Why is the first element of arrays starting from index 0? <br/>
 -> It implies how arrays are continuous and that each index represents the offset from the start.
 A[3] → 3 is the offset from the start